Here is all the wisdom we can muster. Tap the bars to open the full text below.

 Q – How should I pay tuition?

 A – There are two ways to pay the tuition after you’ve made your deposit and registration fee payment.
-You may opt to pay all the tuition up front, or split the cost into monthly installments.
+You may opt to pay all the tuition up front, or split the cost into smaller monthly installments.
 Most of our families use our no-cost monthly installment plan with a credit or debit card.
 You can set this up when you make your account log in and/or register for a class.
 The monthly drafts occur on the 2nd or 3rd of each month.

 Q – Can I store any art supplies at the academy?